Chicken Karahi Recipe

 7. Cooking the Chicken

 Add the marinated chicken to the curry.
 Mix well to coat the chicken with the spice mixture.
 Cook on medium-high heat for about 10 minutes, stirring occasionally.
-In this step, the flavors can seep into the chicken.
+In this step, the flavours can seep into the chicken.

 8. Simmering